rob-p/cargo-sanitize/docs/index.md

 provide the new file path with the `-o` option.
 A standard invocation might look like:

 ```
-cargo-sanitize -i Cargo.orig.toml > Cargo.toml
+cargo-sanitize -i Cargo.toml.orig > Cargo.toml
 ```

-Here, we are assuming that you have already copied your "source" `Cargo.toml` to the file `Cargo.orig.toml`, and this command will then write the sanitized version to the path `Cargo.toml`.
+Here, we are assuming that you have already copied your "source" `Cargo.toml` to the file `Cargo.toml.orig`, and this command will then write the sanitized version to the path `Cargo.toml`.